videlais/Unofficial-Ink-Cookbook/_chapters/01/index.md

 By the end of this chapter, you will be able to:

-- Explain the historical development of interactive fiction from text-parsers to modern narrative games
+- Explain the historical development of interactive fiction from text-parsers to modern narrative games.
-- Compare and contrast interactive fiction with Choose-Your-Own-Adventure books
+- Compare and contrast interactive fiction with Choose-Your-Own-Adventure books.
-- Analyze the key characteristics of nonlinear storytelling
+- Analyze the key characteristics of nonlinear storytelling.
-- Evaluate how player agency functions in narrative games
+- Evaluate how player agency functions in narrative games.

 ## Summary

-In this chapter, you will learn about the connection between interactive fiction and choose-your-own-adventure books, how nonlinear stories work, and the rise of the term "narrative games" to describe projects that are similar to text-only games but have more graphical elements.
+In this chapter, you will learn about the connection between interactive fiction and choose-your-own-adventure books.
+You will learn how nonlinear stories work.
+You will also learn about the term "narrative games."
+This term describes projects that are similar to text-only games but include graphical elements.

 ---